CrlsMrls/learning-notes/kubernetes/04-namespaces.md

 dna-2   0/1     Completed   4 (59s ago)   52m11s
 ```

-Add `--all-namespaces` for getting resources in all namespaces.
+Add `--all-namespaces` or `-A` for listing resources in all namespaces.

 ```bash
 $ kubectl get pods --all-namespaces